GREAT-WHU/gv_tools/README.md

 ```
 and a rviz viewer would be simultaneously launched.

-Then play the data bag in another terminal
+Then, play the data bag in another terminal
 ```Bash
 rosbag play s_a.bag
 ```